blackflux/lambda-monitor/README.md

 Obtain token and fill into all or corresponding `STAGE.yml`.
 And `env` key is submitted to the logs, so you are able to easily distinguish between your stages.

-If you don't want to use a service, please remove the corresponding token form the yml file.
+If you don't want to use a service, please remove the corresponding token from the yml file.

 ### Disable Logging for a Lambda Function